 The legal basis for collecting the information

-Most of the information on the form is collected because it is necessary for your enrolment as a student or is required by law.
+Most of the information on the form is collected because it is necessary for your enrolment as a student, to manage your progress on your course or is required by law.
 You must provide it in order to enrol at the College.

 The following information we are collecting based on your consent, and you may withdraw your consent without this affecting your status as a student: emergency contact details and parent/carer contact details.